-Most organizations excel at rallying around chronic problems and finding solutions.
+Most organizations are good at rallying around chronic problems and finding solutions.
 But long term discipline in sustaining those solutions is a different story – all too often a process will slowly return to its original state as the path of least resistance takes control in the manufacturing environment.
 This is where control plans come into play: control plans play a vital role in sustaining process improvements over the long run.

 What is a Control Plan?